Adversarial training approach for local data debiasing: Conclusion

 \section{Conclusion}

-In this work, we have introduced \gansan{}, a novel preprocessing method inspired by GANs achieving fairness by removing the correlations between the sensitive attribute and the other attributes of the profile.
+In this work, we have introduced \gansan, a novel sanitization method inspired by GANs achieving fairness by removing the correlations between the sensitive attribute and the other attributes of the profile.
 Our experiments demonstrate that \gansan{} can prevent the inference of the sensitive attribute while limiting the loss of utility as measured in terms of the accuracy of a classifier learned on the sanitized data as well as by the damage on the numerical and categorical attributes.
 In addition, one of the strengths of our approach is that it offers the possibility of local sanitization, by only modifying the attributes as little as possible while preserving the space of the original data (thus preserving interpretability).
-As a consequence, \gansan{} is agnostic to subsequent use of data as the sanitized data is not tied to a particular data analysis task.
+As a consequence, \gansan{} is agnostic to subsequent use of data as the sanitized data is not tied to a particular task.

 While we have relied on three different types of external classifiers for capturing the difficulty to infer the sensitive attribute from the sanitized data, it is still possible that a more powerful classifier exists that could infer the sensitive attribute with higher accuracy.
 Note that this is an inherent limitation of all the preprocessing techniques and not only our approach.
 Nonetheless, as future work we would like to investigate other families of learning algorithms to complete the range of external classifiers.
-Much work still needs to be done to assess the relationship between the different notions of fairness, namely the impossibility of inference and the individual and group fairness.

-Finally, to assess the strength of the protection level provided by our approach, and other preprocessing techniques in general, we are planning to develop a reconstruction attack whose objective is to infer an original record from its sanitized version and possibly some auxiliary information such as the structure of the sanitizer.
-As we mentioned in the related work, there has been some previous works done on the concept of local sanitization.
-However, none of those approaches have been investigated with the fairness point of view.
-As future work, we will apply such local privacy technique and compare the performances of privacy techniques for fairness with this current work.
-Conversely, we will compare the performances of \gansan{} with respect to privacy metrics.